mlrun/mlrun/docs/feature-store/feature-sets.md

    - The server location is localhost port 6379.
 - A default path can be configured in redis.url config (mlrun client has priority over mlrun server), and can be overwritten by `MLRUN_REDIS__URL` env var.
 - Two types of Redis servers are supported: "StandAlone" and "Cluster" (no need to specify the server type in the config).
-- RedisNoSqlTarget and NoSqlTarget cannot be used at the same time (as two targets of the same feature set).
+- A feature set supports one online target only.
+Therefore RedisNoSqlTarget and NoSqlTarget cannot be used (as two targets of the same feature set).

 ```{admonition} Note
 When working with the Iguazio MLOps platform the default feature set storage location is under the "Projects" container: <project name>/fs/.. folder.